 If a planning approval is required for a development:

-- You’re first requirement is to lodge a planning application for assessment to Council.
+- Your first requirement is to lodge a planning application for assessment to Council.

 - Following approval by Council, you will then need to lodge a separate building works application.

 In the Balonne Shire, many changes require development approval.
 Some primary examples where a development application must be lodged are set out below (including but not limited to):